chao-chan/SkidCheck-2.0-Edit/README.md

 How to use:
 Nothing is needed to configure or set up (Unless you want to).
-Default is to prevent connection to the server if the player is on the DB.
+Default is to prevent connection to the server if the player is on the database, and to update the database from GitHub on server map change, and every 6 hours after.

-Commands:
-sk            --Does a re-check of everyone in game, does the sound and message.

 CVars:
 sk_kick  1/0  --Prevent players who are in the DB from joining.